-Today at Aurora every user get 500 GB diskspace under /lunarc/nobackup/users/username while at Triolith we share 2.5 TB of diskspace under /proj/xray/users/username however if this is too small for your project or if you plan to run molecular dynamics simulations, apply for your own compute time at NSC Triolith or LUNARC Aurora or perhaps at Kebnekaise if interested in Cryo-EM.
+Today at Aurora every user get 500 GB diskspace under /lunarc/nobackup/users/username while at Tetralith we 2.5 TB of diskspace under /proj/xray/users/username however if this is too small for your project or if you plan to run molecular dynamics simulations, apply for your own compute time at NSC Triolith or LUNARC Aurora or perhaps at Kebnekaise if interested in Cryo-EM.
 PReSTO project membership grant access to MX software however having your own compute time allocation is required when combining MX with compute intensive molecular dynamics or Cryo-EM calculations.

 This homepage contains startup instructions for the Easybuild installation of MX software that we call PReSTO.
 We attempt to guide HPC beginners in using the PReSTO environment and simply share links to excellent MX software guides and tutorials generated by MX software developers.
 Many MX softwares can be conveniently launched from the PReSTO menu.